-The monitoring approach prescribed for aquatic plants is designed to quantify the presence/absence, extent and distribution, percent cover, and relative biomass volume of aquatic plants in Lake Tahoe's nearshore zone.
+The monitoring approach prescribed for aquatic plants is designed to quantify the presence/absence, composition, extent and distribution, and percent cover (relative abundance) of submerged aquatic plants (macrophytes) in Lake Tahoe's nearshore zone.
 The proposed methods are at an appropriate scale relative to the chosen indicators and likely available funding.
-The sampling scales range from nearshore-wide census of individual aquatic plant bed boundaries to stratified systematic in situ transect sampling for a nearshore-wide characterization of aquatic plant bed extent and distribution and plant bed specific characterization.
+The sampling scales range from nearshore-wide survey of individual aquatic plant bed boundaries to stratified systematic in situ transect sampling for a nearshore-wide characterization of aquatic plants.
 Combined, the methods and sampling schedule prescribed are intended to provide as complete as possible a picture of aquatic plant status and trends within budget constraints.

 Figure 2.
-Conceptual model showing a general understanding of the controllable and uncontrollable factors and activities that effect the region's ability to achieve desired conditions and objectives associated with aquatic plants in Lake Tahoe's nearshore zone.
+Conceptual model showing a general understanding of the controllable and uncontrollable factors and activities that affect the region's ability to achieve desired conditions and objectives associated with aquatic plants in Lake Tahoe's nearshore zone.
 An explanation of each factor and activity is provided in Appendix A.